bburns/PyVoyager/README.md

 ## Issues

-There's a Trello board to track issues and progress [here][trello].
+There's a [Trello board][trello] to track issues and progress.

-I'm in the process of moving the system from Windows to Linux so it can use [ISIS][isis], which also requires switching from PDS archives to EDR archives.
+I'm in the process of moving the system from Windows to Linux so it can use [ISIS][isis], which also requires switching from PDS archives to EDR archives - some of the README documentation is still geared towards the older system - the new one is in transition.

 ## Contributing